 I’ve been to the World Erotic Art Museum in Miami and I’ve been to Erotic Museum in Barcelona, but this is the sex museum that made me blush a bit.
 The museum website describes itself as “an exposition of mechanical erotic appliances, the purpose of which is to bring pleasure and allow extraordinary and unusual positions during intercourse.”
 It is the only museum in the world dedicated solely to sex machines (cue joke for calling myself that).
 There are over three floors of sexual contraptions to peek at.
-You’ll get an all important lesson on subject such as Ancient Roman dildo history.
+You’ll get an all-important lesson on subjects such as Ancient Roman dildo history.
 I’m not kidding.
 Be prepared to see some things that look a lot more like torture devices than something that is meant to bring pleasure to its user.

 I’d love to take credit as knowing all of the best things to do in Prague at any time of the year, but if you want to further your research to build the ultimate Prague itinerary, you might want to browse through any of these great travel blogs focuses on Prague.

 - Taste of Prague – a food-focused travel blog focused on the amazing food scene in Prague.
 Sign up for one of their food tours!